-Man who plotted Downing St bomb jailed for at least 30 years
+IS supporter gets 30 years for plot to kill British leader

-LONDON (AP) — A supporter of the Islamic State group who plotted to kill British Prime Minister Theresa May has been sentenced to at least 30 years in prison.
+LONDON (AP) — A supporter of the Islamic State group who plotted to kill British Prime Minister Theresa May received a prison sentence of at least 30 years Friday from a judge who called him “a very dangerous individual.”

-Naa’imur Zakariyah Rahman was convicted last month of planning to bomb the entry gates to the prime minister’s residence at 10 Downing Street and then attack May with a knife or gun when she emerged.
+Naa’imur Zakariyah Rahman was convicted in London last month of planning to bomb the entry gates to the prime minister’s residence at 10 Downing Street.
+Prosecutors said he then intended to kill the guards and to attack May with a knife or gun.

-The 21-year-old was arrested in November after collecting a backpack he believed was stuffed with explosives.
-He thought he was getting it from IS adherents, but had been talking to undercover police.
+Rahman, 21, was arrested in November after collecting a backpack he was led to think contained explosives supplied by fellow IS adherents with whom he communicated.
+He actually had been talking to undercover intelligence agents.

-Judge Charles Haddon-Cave sentenced Rahman Friday to life with no chance of parole for 30 years.
-The judge said Rahman was “a very dangerous individual” and it was hard to predict whether he would ever be de-radicalized.
+Prior to his arrest, Rahman was referred to a government de-radicalization program, but nonetheless plotted his attack over the course of two years, according to prosecutors.
+They said two of Rahman’s uncles had been jailed in Britain for funding terrorism, while another was killed in a drone strike in Syria.

 Most Read Nation & World Stories